M3canixx/M3canixx/README.md

 ## About Me

 - Hi, I am M3canixx, a french 🇫🇷 student in last year of engineering school in artificial intelligence.
-- Actually working for Wel2be for animal welfare.
+- Currently working for Wel2be for animal welfare.
 - I love programming stuff, anime, football, playing videogames, Yu-Gi-Oh TCG.
 - Speaking FR / ENG